Instantons and Annular Khovanov Homology: The Spectral Sequence

 \subsection{Differentials on the $E_1$-page}

 Next we want to understand the $E_1$-page of the spectral sequence.
 When $v-u=e_i$, $L_v$ and $L_u$ only differ at one crossing.
 The surface $S_{vu}$ is a product cobordism away from that crossing.
-It is a ``pair of pants'' cobordism embedded in $I\times S^1\times S^2$.
+It is the union of a product cobordism and a ``pair of pants'' cobordism embedded in $I\times S^1\times S^2$.
+We want to deal with the pair of pants part of $S_{vu}$ first.
+So we assume $S_{vu}$ is connected.
 There are three cases: \begin{enumerate}[label=(\alph*)] \item $S_{vu}$ joins two trivial circles into one trivial circles or splits one trivial circle into two trivial circles. \item $S_{vu}$ joins a trivial circle and a non-trivial circle into a non-trivial circle or splits a non-trivial circle into a trivial circle and a non-trivial circle. \item $S_{vu}$ joins two non-trivial circles into a trivial circle or splits a trivial circle into two non-trivial circles. \end{enumerate}

 Figure \ref{merging} shows how two non-trivial circles merge into a trivial circle in Case (c).
 The cobordism in Case (c) is the product cobordism outside the dashed red circle in Figure \ref{merging} and the saddle cobordism (see Figure \ref{saddle}) inside the dashed red circle in Figure \ref{merging}.